Yuriorkis Gamboa Signs Multi-Fight Deal with BKB Bare Knuckle

 Olympic Champion Set for Bare-Knuckle Debut

-A Decorated Career in Professional Boxing
+A Storied Career in Professional Boxing

 Inspired by the Bare-Knuckle Stage